 As part of its commitment to improve transparency, Switzerland signed the OECD / Council of Europe Convention on Mutual Administrative Assistance in Tax Matters (the "Convention") in 2013, which provides three forms of information exchange: (i) upon request, (ii) automatic and (iii) spontaneous.
 In January 2015, the Swiss Federal Council initiated a decree allowing ratification of the Convention and the amendment of the Swiss law on administrative assistance to introduce spontaneous exchange of information into Swiss law.
 A draft decree was submitted to the Swiss Parliament for approval in June 2015.
-As it stands today, the Swiss law on administrative assistance to introduce spontaneous exchange of information into Swiss law is likely to become effective in 2017.
-First spontaneous exchanges of information are expected to happen as from January 1, 2018 and relating to the tax period 2017.
+As it stands today, the Swiss law on administrative assistance to introduce spontaneous exchange of information are expected to happen as from January 1, 2018 and relating to the tax period 2017.